bioglaze/aether3d/README.md

 ## Windows

-  - Open the project in Engine\VisualStudio_* in VS2017 and build it.
+  - Open the project in Engine\VisualStudio_* in Visual Studio and build it.
 For MinGW you can use Engine\Makefile_Vulkan.
   - Build and run Samples\01_OpenWindow.
 On MinGW the command is `make`
   - Vulkan users: built-in shader sources are located in aether3d_build\Samples that comes with sample asset archive.
 If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd in Engine/Assets.
   - FBX converter tries to find FBX SDK 2019.5 in its default install location (English language localization)